prisms-center/CASMcode_crystallography/python/doc/usage/superlattice.rst

 The minimum volume is optional, with default=1.
 The dirs parameter, with default="abc", specifies which lattice vectors to enumerate over ("a", "b", and "c" indicate the first, second, and third lattice vectors, respectively).
 This allows restriction of the enumeration to 1d (i.e. dirs="b") or 2d superlattices (i.e. dirs="ac").

-The output, superlattices, is a list of :class:`~casm.xtal.Lattice`, which will be in canonical form with respect to point_group.
+The output, superlattices, is a list of :class:`~libcasm.xtal.Lattice`, which will be in canonical form with respect to point_group.

 Super-duper lattice
 -------------------

 It is often useful to find superlattices that are commensurate with multiple ordered phases.
-The :func:`~casm.xtal.make_superduperlattice` function finds a minimum volume lattice that is a superlattice of 2 or more input lattices.
+The :func:`~libcasm.xtal.make_superduperlattice` function finds a minimum volume lattice that is a superlattice of 2 or more input lattices.

 .. code-block:: Python